-Students may provide coverage information by US mail, email or fax to the attention of International Admissions.
+Students may provide coverage information by US mail, email or fax to the attention of the Office of International Admissions and Programs.
 Health insurance waiver requests will be accepted until the census date, which is the twelfth class day in spring and fall semesters and the fourth class date in regular summer terms.
 Requests for waivers or refunds after the census day will not be considered.